-We launched our diagnostic service business in December 2020 and expanded in January 2021 with the opening of our Garden City, New York CLIA accredited laboratory.
-Our diagnostic service business is and will continue to be influenced by the level of demand for COVID-19 and other diagnostic testing, how long this demand persists, the prices we are able to receive for performing our testing services, our ability to collect payment or reimbursement for our testing services, as well as the availability of COVID-19 testing from other laboratories and the period of time for which we are able to serve as an authorized laboratory offering COVID-19 testing under various Emergency Use Authorizations.
+Our diagnostic service business is and will continue to be impacted by the level of demand for COVID-19 and other diagnostic testing, how long this demand persists, the prices we are able to receive for performing our testing services, our ability to collect payment or reimbursement for our testing services, as well as the availability of COVID-19 testing from other laboratories and the period of time for which we are able to serve as an authorized laboratory offering COVID-19 testing under various Emergency Use Authorizations.

-While our revenues increased significantly for the year ended December 31, 2021 and the first six months of fiscal year 2022 as a result of the launch of our diagnostic services business, we will continue to be dependent on both government agency and insurance company reimbursement as well as the prevalence of COVID-19 associated strains.
+While our revenues increased significantly since the launch of our diagnostic services business, we have been dependent on both government agency and insurance company reimbursement as well as the prevalence of COVID-19 associated strains.